The Grove at Farmers Market

 The Grove is a retail and entertainment complex in Los Angeles, located on parts of the historic Farmers Market.
 The mall features Nordstrom and Barnes & Noble.
+It is owned by Caruso, the real estate company of American businessman Rick Caruso.

 History

-The complex fills space previously occupied by an orchard and nursery, which were the last remains of a dairy farm owned by A. F. Gilmore in the latter part of the 19th century.
+The complex fills space previously occupied by surface parking lots, an orchard and nursery, which were the last remains of a dairy farm owned by A. F. Gilmore in the latter part of the 19th century.
 The developers began demolition of an antiques alley and other older buildings on Third Street behind CBS Television City, and broke ground for the new mall in 1999.
 There was some controversy over potentially increasing traffic in a busy Los Angeles neighborhood that already offered several other shopping venues, including the Beverly Center.
 The Grove opened in 2002.

 The Warner Bros. tabloid television news program Extra was taped in the complex from 2010-2013, usually on the mall's lawn area.

 From November 2015 to November 2017, it served as a venue for the fall finales of Dancing with the Stars.

 The history behind the development of the A. F. Gilmore property that eventually became The Grove was not without controversy.
 In 1984, A. F. Gilmore and neighboring CBS Television City hired Olympia & York California Equities Corp. to look into the possibility of creating a major business and entertainment complex that would have been twice as large as Universal City but would have required the demolition of all existing structures at both Farmers Market and CBS in the process.
 That plan was not well received by the City of Los Angeles or by its neighbors and the plan was later shelved.
 Two years later A. F. Gilmore and CBS hired Urban Investment & Development Co. of Chicago to create another development plan.

 In 1989, A. F. Gilmore announced that it was going to build a US$300 million mall adjacent to the existing Farmers Market and that the new project would be managed by JMB/Urban Development of Chicago.
 The proposed mall was going to be anchored by May Company California, Nordstrom, and J. W. Robinson's along with over 100 other stores.
 Later, the project was scaled down to 2 anchors.